Destroy All Humans! (2020 video game)

 Destroy All Humans! is an action-adventure video game developed by Black Forest Games and published by THQ Nordic.
 It is a remake of the 2005 original game and the fifth installment in the Destroy All Humans! franchise.
 It is the first entry in the franchise since Path of the Furon (2008).

-Destroy All Humans! was released for PlayStation 4, Windows, and Xbox One on 28 July 2020.
-It was made available for Stadia on 8 December 2020.
-A Nintendo Switch port was released on 29 June 2021.
+Destroy All Humans! was released for PlayStation 4, Windows, and Xbox One on 28 July 2020, for Stadia on 8 December 2020, for Nintendo Switch on 29 June 2021, and for Nintendo Switch 2 on 23 June 2026.
 The game received mixed reviews from critics and had sold over 1 million units by May 2021.
 A sequel, Destroy All Humans!
 2: Reprobed, was released in 2022.

 Gameplay

 The game is played from a third-person perspective.
 The player controls Cryptosporidium 137 ("Crypto" for short), an alien who arrives on Earth in 1950s America to harvest human DNA.
 Crypto is equipped with a vast arsenal of alien weapons, such as the Zap-O-Matic and Anal Probe, to defeat enemies.
 He also has superhuman skills, such as psychokinetic powers and the ability to disguise himself as humans.
 Crypto can use a jetpack to quickly navigate the environment.
 He can also command the flying saucer, which is equipped with a death ray to kill opponents.
 Players can perform movements such as gliding and dashing, and they can chain actions together such as shooting enemies while levitating them.
 The game introduces the Focus Mode, which allows players to lock onto other enemies.
 Crypto is protected by a shield, which informs players of the direction of hostile attacks.
 The game features six sandbox locations which can be explored freely.
 Each location offers unique challenges for players to complete.